fastapi/fastapi/docs/advanced/nosql-databases.md

 * Get the document with that ID.
 * Put the contents of the document in a `UserInDB` model.

-By creating a function that is only dedicated to getting your user from a `username` (or any other parameter) independent of your path operation function, you can more easily re-use it in multiple parts and also add <abbr title="Automated test, written in code, that checks if another piece of code is working correctly.">unit tests</abbr> for it:
+By creating a function that is only dedicated to getting your user from a `username` (or any other parameter) independent of your *path operation function*, you can more easily re-use it in multiple parts and also add <abbr title="Automated test, written in code, that checks if another piece of code is working correctly.">unit tests</abbr> for it:

 ```Python hl_lines="37 38 39 40 41 42 43"
 {!./src/nosql_databases/tutorial001.py!}